Ex-officer pleads not guilty to assaulting 2 with sex toy | WHIZ News

 EAST CLEVELAND, Ohio (AP) — A former suburban Cleveland police officer suspected of assaulting two women with a sex toy during an illegal traffic stop has pleaded not guilty to charges including gross sexual imposition and abduction.

 Forty-nine-year-old Kenneth Bolton Jr., of Middlefield, also faces misdemeanor civil rights charges.
-The former East Cleveland officer was arraigned Thursday in Cuyahoga (ky-uh-HOH’-guh) County court.
+The former East Cleveland officer was arraigned Thursday in Cuyahoga (ky-uh-HOH’-guh) County.

 Cleveland.com (http://bit.ly/2qeFUHn ) reports Bolton is free on bond.

-A message seeking comment was left Friday for his attorney.
+Bolton’s attorney, Fernando Mack, says he’s reviewing the case and has no immediate comment.
 Bolton’s listed phone number was disconnected.

-County prosecutors say Bolton illegally pulled over a 22-year-old woman and a 23-year-old woman in February and used a sex toy he found in the back seat to rub against their genitals over their clothing while they were seated in the vehicle.
+Prosecutors say Bolton illegally pulled over two women, ages 22 and 23, in February and used a sex toy he found in the back seat to rub against their genitals over their clothing while they were seated in the vehicle.

 East Cleveland fired Bolton in March.